tschatzl/tschatzl.github.io/_posts/2022-03-14-jdk18-g1-parallel-gc-changes.md

     ![Native memory usage BigRAMTester 20GB](/assets/20220216-bigramtester-memoryusage-projected.png)

     For this application it is a coincidence that the savings by removing a mark bitmap is almost the same as remembered set usage.
 Typically the remembered sets of Java applications are much smaller than in this case, so the relative gain in native memory footprint would be much higher.
-    Note that other collectors that use two bitmaps (Parallel, ZGC) (roughly) at least use as much native memory as indicated by the yellow "Floor" line.

   * The runtime team is working on archive heap objects support for Parallel GC in [JDK-8274788](https://bugs.openjdk.java.net/browse/JDK-8274788)